Data Protected - Germany

 Are both manual and electronic records subject to data protection legislation?

 Yes.
 The GDPR applies to both electronic records and structured hard copy records.

 Are there any national derogations?

 The GDPR does not apply to law enforcement activities which are instead subject to the Law Enforcement Directive.
 The GDPR also does not apply to areas of law that are outside the scope of Union law, such as national security, and does not apply to purely personal or household activity.

-The new FDPA contains a number of additional national derogations, including for employment, science, statistics and secrecy obligations.
+The FDPA 2017 contains a number of additional national derogations, including for employment, science, statistics and secrecy obligations.

 What is personal data?

 Personal data is information relating to an identified or identifiable natural person.

 This is a broad term and includes a wide range of information.
 The GDPR expressly states it includes online identifiers such as cookies.